All Episodes

 And after that, he turned his focus to philanthropy.

-COVID-19 Early Treatment Fund, which sought to provide funding to research that was going into existing already approved drugs that could be effective in fighting COVID, which honestly is a great thing to do because no one was doing it back then, and the possibility of what you could find is really important.
+And early in the COVID epidemic, he started an organization called COVID-19 Early Treatment Fund, which sought to provide funding to research that was going into existing already approved drugs that could be effective in fighting COVID, which honestly is a great thing to do because no one was doing it back then.

 jordan holmes

-Yeah, no, the problem with you saying something like that is now that I know he's on Infowars, my eyes narrow into a very horrifying, like, how is this anti-abortion somehow?
+Yeah, no, the problem with you saying something like that is now that I know he's on InfoWars, my eyes narrow into a very horrifying, like, how is this anti-abortion somehow?

-Like, it's that kind of level.
+Like, it's that kind of level of, I don't trust these people.

 dan friesen